sipeed/MaixPy/docs/doc/en/ai_model_converter/online_converter.md

 Choose 20 to 100 pictures from the real environment where the model will run.
 For an apple model used on a table, include different tables, lighting, and apple positions.

 These pictures only help the converter adapt the model to the board.
-They do not retrain the model, so they need no boxes or label files.
+They do not retrain the model, so include only the images; no annotation files are needed.

 Put the pictures directly in a ZIP file: